tjanczuk/tomasz.janczuk.org/_posts/2018-03-08-serverless-webhooks-to-revolutionize-the-saas.md

 ### Serverless webhooks for your SaaS

 If you are operating a SaaS platform that could benefit from serverless webhooks, you may ask yourself what it takes to implement them.
-In a subsequent post, I will describe an architectural blueprint for building a serverless webhook solution for your own SaaS platform, based on the lessons learned from the [Auth0 Extend](https://auth0.com/extend) product in Auth0.
+In the [How to build your own serverless platform](https://tomasz.janczuk.org/2018/03/how-to-build-your-own-serverless-platform.html) post, I  describe an architectural blueprint for building a serverless webhook solution for your own SaaS platform, based on the lessons learned from the [Auth0 Extend](https://auth0.com/extend) product in Auth0.